 Some of the various bombs found in New York and New Jersey this weekend were stumbled upon by amateur thieves who may have helped prevent their detonation, DNAinfo reports.

-Sources told the publication that on Saturday—when a bomb detonated in Chelsea, Manhattan, injuring 29 people—well-dressed thieves happened upon a suitcase around the corner, on West 27th Street.
+Sources told the publication that on Saturday—when a bomb detonated in Chelsea, Manhattan, injured 29 people—well-dressed thieves happened on a suitcase around the corner, on West 27th Street.
 After they apparently opened up the suitcase to find a bomb inside attached to a cellphone, the men took the explosive out and dumped it in a trash bag before making off with the suitcase.

 Authorities believe the thieves inadvertently disabled the explosive when they moved it.